fbpx

 What is Total Alkalinity?

-Alkalinity is a buffer to your pool water’s pH, helping keep your pH levels from fluctuating drastically.
-So balancing your total alkalinity is important to maintain consistent pH levels.
+Alkalinity buffers your pool water’s pH, helping to prevent drastic pH fluctuations.
+Balancing your total alkalinity is important to maintain consistent pH levels.

-Your total alkalinity should be between 100 and 150 parts per million (ppm).
-And your pH should be between 7.4 and 7.6.
-Anything much higher or lower will disrupt your water chemistry, affect your pool’s ability to sanitize, and can damage your pool equipment in the long run.
+Your total alkalinity should be between 80 and 120 ppm (parts per million).
+And your pH should be between 7.2 and 7.8.
+Anything higher or lower will affect your pool’s ability to sanitize and damage your pool equipment.

 How Do Alkalinity and pH Affect Each Other?